 Power Analysis:

 We performed a power analysis to determine the sample size required to detect differences in use-dependent biases across conditions, with alpha of 0.05 and power of 0.90.
-Based on an estimated standardized effect size (Cohen’s d) of 0.91 from a prior study comparing locomotor use-dependent biases across different magnitudes of induced stepping asymmetries during learning phases (Wood et al., 2020), we will require 15 subjects.
+Based on an estimated standardized effect size (Cohen’s d) of 0.91 from a prior study comparing locomotor use-dependent biases across different magnitudes of induced stepping asymmetries during an abrupt learning phase (Wood et al., 2020), we will require 15 subjects.
 We therefore expect to recruit 15-21 individuals for this study in order to account for possible attrition and to exceed the minimum acceptable power.
 This sample size will also ensure appropriate counterbalancing of practice schedules across participants while also being well-above the threshold of statistical power documented in comparable motor learning studies (Diedrichsen et al., 2010; French et al., 2018; Long et al., 2016; Verstynen and Sabes, 2011; Wood et al., 2020).

 Data Replacement: